DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 While this function again does not have any returns, it must be noted that the framework expects one to set the attribute **self.weights_saved** (list).
 While this theoretically might be empty, its importance is nonetheless discussed in the previous section.

+If the data is somehow standardized based on data, those standardization parameters should also be saved similar to model weights, as the test dataset will not be identical to the training one.

 ## Saving and loading the model
 An important part of the framework is the ability to save trained models, so repeated training is not necessarily needed.
 Saving a model can be done in two ways.